 Please note that disclosing your identity may make it easier for the Commission to deal with your complaint in some cases.

-I authorise the Commission to disclose my identity in its contacts with the authorities of the EU country against which I am lodging a complaint, pursuant to Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data. ☐
+I authorise the Commission to disclose my identity in its contacts with the authorities of the EU country against which I am lodging a complaint, pursuant to Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data. ☒

 I do not authorise the Commission to disclose my identity in its contacts with the authorities of the EU country against which I am lodging a complaint. ☐